www.scantips.com

 We pay income tax on the Realized dividend in the current year, regardless if withdrawn or reinvested.
 That is just a detail of congressional law which requires it.
 And since tax on the dividend will be paid, buying stock with any tax paid reinvested dividends increases cost basis, compensating by lowering the final taxable value when sold.
 Since 2012, the brokerages are required to keep track of dividends reinvested (adds to cost basis), but unknown cost basis due to older past reinvested dividends would be a tax problem when selling older investments.
 Tax on the compounded final result would be paid when sold.

 The dividend price drop is real, well known, and automatic.
 Stock prices vary every day, which can obscure the dividend price drop.
-So it may be hard for market beginners to believe that the dividend drops price (with zero income gain) on the day dividends are paid, reinvested or not.
-I'll try to help show it clearly does drop, which produces zero dividend income on that day.
-For clear factual evidence of the price drop, just look at the stock or fund stock price history (those that show this detail), for example these several examples are from historical stock prices on Yahoo Finance (but not all stocks show the full detail).
+So it may be hard for market beginners to realize that the dividend drops price (with zero income gain) on the day dividends are paid, reinvested or not.
+I can show it clearly does drop, which produces zero dividend income on that day.
+For clear factual evidence of the price drop, just look at the stock or fund stock price history (those that show this detail), for example these several examples are from historical stock prices on Yahoo Finance (but not all stocks show the full dividend detail).
 More recent occurrences should also show the same thing.

 DateOpenHighLowCloseAdjusted